MartynaIwaniec/hangmanUG/README.md

 # Overview
 This document will explain step-by-step how to run the program game.py on **Linux Ubuntu** in 4 simple steps.

-If you know how to run Python scripts on Linux, go straight to **Step 4**!
+- If you already know how to run Python scripts on Linux, go straight to **Step 4**!

 **Step 1** Make sure Python 3 is installed on your computer or install it.